 Caloric Chart For The DASH Diet:

 Again think of food as fuel.
 If you are driving long distances you will need to fill the tank more often than if you are just going for a drive to a friends house.
-To many times we see eating as a comfort, a release, an excuse.
-Eating is a very social activity so we often over eat causing ourselves to increase our weight.
-I had to mentally make the switch over because to many times I would find myself eating when I was not hungry.
+Too many times we see eating as a comfort, a release, an excuse.
+Eating is a very social activity so we often overeat causing ourselves to increase our weight.
+I had to mentally make the switch over because too many times I would find myself eating when I was not hungry.